TL;DR:

 Before testing

-• Test design and environment specifications: The test environment outlines the hardware and software configurations used for testing.
+- test design and environment specifications: Describes the hardware, software, tools, and configurations required for testing.

 During testing